 The holy week is the pick of the Lenten season, it begins with the Passion Sunday.
-The holy week as it is called suggest perfection, a week of holiness, peace and tranquillity.
+The holy week, as it is called, suggests perfection, a week of holiness, peace, and tranquillity.
 But when we juxtapose the name and the events of the week, we see a different thing.
 It is a week that is supposed to be holy and peaceful, yet it begins with the celebration of the sorrowful passion of Jesus Christ; Passion Sunday.
-A day palm branches are waved in honour of our Lord Jesus Christ and also the day we celebrate his welcome into Jerusalem as king that he is.
-The week actually starts well as the name suggests; holy week, even though we read the passion narrative.
+A day palm branches are waved in honour of our Lord Jesus Christ in welcoming him into Jerusalem.
+The week begins well as the name suggests; holy week, though the passion narrative is read.
 Sunday, Monday Tuesday and Wednesday of the holy week are probably truly holy and peaceful in the ordinary sense of the world.
 But on Thursday of the holy week, the drama begins.
 We see friendship and trust betrayed; one of Jesus’ apostles sells him for 30 pieces of silver coins, the other close friend of his denies ever knowing him, and while others run away from him.
 It is a week of abandonment, a week that sees Jesus being accused and paraded like a common criminal.
-It is a week he was spat upon, blindfolded and beaten.
+It is a week he was spat upon, blindfolded, and beaten.
 It is a week that sees Jesus carried the cross through the streets of Jerusalem to the place of The Skull, which in Hebrew is called Golgotha.
 And right before everybody will be crucified, a shameful death.

 As “shameful” as the events of this week are, the Catholic Church, without fear or shame still confidently calls this most “awful” week a holy week.
 You will certainly not be blamed if you ask the question, what is holy about the holy week?
 Something is holy about it.
 The truth and the whole truth is that, even though the holy week appears awful, it is truly a holy week.